New Secure Practice Exam and Student Samples

 AP U.S. Government and Politics Redesign

 This page has been updated to align with the AP U.S. Government and Politics redesign, launching in fall 2018.

-The AP United States Government and Politics Exam asks students to explain and apply key and supporting concepts outlined in the course description.
-The exam measures students’ understanding of American political culture and the interactions of governing and linkage institutions.
-Questions are based on the six major topics in the course, and students must be able to define, compare, explain, and interpret political concepts, policies, processes, perspectives, and behaviors that characterize the U.S. political system.
+The AP U.S. Government and Politics Exam measures students’ understanding of required content.
+Students must be able to define, compare, explain, and interpret political concepts, policies, processes, perspectives, and behaviors that characterize the U.S. political system.

-Encourage your students to visit the AP United States Government and Politics student page for exam information and exam practice.
+Encourage your students to visit the AP U.S. Government and Politics student page for exam information and exam practice.

 Free Response — 4 Questions | 1 Hour, 40 Minutes | 50% of Exam Score

 - Concept Application: Respond to a political scenario, explaining how it relates to a political principle, institution, process, policy, or behavior

 - Quantitative Analysis: Analyze quantitative data, identify a trend or pattern, draw a conclusion for the visual representation, and explain how it relates to a political principle, institution, process, policy, or behavior

 - SCOTUS Comparison: Compare a nonrequired Supreme Court case with a required Supreme Court case, explaining how information from the required case is relevant to that in the nonrequired one